akash1202/send_mass_email/README.md

 # send_mass_email

-this python project allows to send mass mail individually so don't show one receipient to other(marketing using mail)
+this python project allows to send mass mail individually so don't show one receipient to other(to promote/survey using email)